matthias-reis/carda-gatsby/content/articles/2023/04/le-capre-a-sonagli-funeral-rave-party.md

 title: Le Capre A Sonagli – "Funeral Rave Party"
 subTitle: Psychedelic Experimental Sounds made in Italy
 seoTitle: Psychedelic Experimental Sounds made in Italy
 description: '"Funeral Rave Party" by Le Capre A Sonagli is the most inspirational psychedelic record of the month.
 Check it out here!'
-excerpt: "\"Funeral Rave Party\" doesn't just sound like the essence of the two musical styles that probably inspired me the most in the early 2,000s.
-It's the name of the first EP with English lyrics by the Italian psychedelic band Le Capre A Sonagli."
+excerpt: '"Funeral Rave Party" doesn''t just sound like the essence of the two musical styles that probably inspired me the most in the early 2,000s.
+It''s the name of the first EP with English lyrics by the Italian psychedelic band Le Capre A Sonagli.'
 image: https://storage.googleapis.com/cardamonchai-media/2023-04-21/le-capre-a-sonagli-2-jpg-imagine-080808_2b272a_800_600/640.webp
-copyrigt: Le Capre A Sonagli
+copyright: Le Capre A Sonagli
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-04-21/le-capre-a-sonagli-og-jpg-imagine-080808_211c1f_1200_628/640.webp
 labels:
   - Le Capre A Sonagli